+This summer, Mr. Robert Duncan of Louisville High School and Alliance High School will be joining Classic Debate Camp at Miami University as our fifth coaching fellow.
 Classic Debate Camp offers a special program for coaches who want to learn how to teach Lincoln-Douglas, Public Forum, Extemporaneous Speaking, and/or Congressional Debate or who want to improve their ability to coach those events.
 They can attend the full duration of camp (July 10-18, 2021, or July 26-August 6, 2021) and sit in on all lectures, lab meetings, and electives.
 They can observe our outstanding instructors at work with all levels of debaters.
 Not only will they deepen their understanding of the events, they will also pick up many effective coaching techniques.
 Our first coaching fellow was Mr. Kevin McDougal of Perry High School; he attended CDC in 2018.
 Our second coaching fellow was Mr. Nick McFadden of Highland High School; he attended CDC in 2019.
-Our third and fourth coaching fellows were Ms. Kim Jordan of Athens High School and Mr. Jeff Pierce or University School.
-If you are a new coach and would like to participate in the CDC Coaching Fellowship program, please email us at firstname.lastname@example.org for more information.
+Our third and fourth coaching fellows were Ms. Kim Jordan of Athens High School and Mr. Jeff Pierce of University School; they both attended Classic Debate Camp-Virtual in 2020.